vinita4tomar/Project1_Customer_Trends/README.md

      The 18 - 25 and 26 - 40 age groups show more similar spending patterns.
      There is a significant drop in purchase amounts in the outerwear category for all age groups when compared to other categories.

+Seasonal Trends
+What seasonal trends existed among the variables in the consumer trends data set?
+First, an initial analysis of the relationships was performed to assess.
+Item type purchased and color of item purchased were selected as two variables of most interest for further inquiry.
+Both of these variables comprised of many (20+) elements and resulted in busy graphics.
+The data was cleaned in pandas using a selection process for elements of interest.
+Four to five elements were selected qualitatively to best represent the full range of values, taking into account maximum, minimum, and central tendency.
+The colors data was paired down to 5 colors of interest.
+Brown is an example of a color that remained relatively constant throughout the year, while the others selected saw more movement.
+For example, purchases of silver items peaks significantly in the Fall, perhaps corresponding the winter holiday attire.
+A Chi-Squared Test of Independence was performed for the categorical data.
+For color, the chi squared value of 0.473 was less than critical value 21.026, suggesting that there is not enough evidence to conclude a significant association between color and season.
+An analogous process process was used to graph items purchased by season.
+These items best represented the full set of purchased items.
+Purchases of jeans remained constant throughout the year, and also represents the middle of the pack among all items.
+You can see a similar trend in that both hats and sweaters see a peak of purchases in the warmer time of the year (spring and summer respectively).
+This would seem counterintuitive at first, but malls typically offer clearance sales after peak season for items which could explain this trend.
+For items, the chi squared value of 24.42 was greater than the critical value of 16.916, suggesting there is enough evidence to conclude a significant association between item purchased and season.